jukent/koru-jekyll/README.md

-> Please follow this repository if you plan to create a Github Pages website using [koru-jeykll-template](https://github.com/NCAR/koru-jekyll-template) and want to be notified of version updates to the Jekyll theme.
+> Please follow this repository if you plan to create a GitHub Pages website using [koru-jeykll-template](https://github.com/NCAR/koru-jekyll-template) and want to be notified of version updates to the Jekyll theme.

 # Using the koru-jekyll theme